 While many people no longer believe that possession and use of marijuana should be a crime, possession of marijuana is still a criminal offense in the Commonwealth of Virginia.
 If you have been arrested for a marijuana offense in Virginia, you are facing serious penalties that include a jail or prison sentence, large fines, and suspension of your driver’s license.
 In addition, you will have a permanent criminal record that can have a long-term impact on your life.
 However, you do have options.
-With the help of an experienced criminal defense attorney, you may be able to build a defense to the charges that result in their dismissal or reduction to a lesser offense.
+With the help of an experienced Fairfax marijuana attorney, you may be able to build a defense to the charges that result in their dismissal or reduction to a lesser offense.

 What Are Common Marijuana Drug Offenses in the Commonwealth of Virginia?